 Aqil Hashim has worked as a volunteer with the CT Department of Correction Religious Services department since 1989.
 A licensed clinical social worker, Aqil has served a diverse, multi-cultural population of Muslims throughout the state of Connecticut.
 His efforts include the coordination of Jummah, Eid celebrations, classes in Islamic studies, and community re-entry assistance.
 He has also served as the vice-president of the Board of Directors (Majlis) of Masjid Al-Islam in New Haven, CT.

-Imam Kashif Abdul Karim, Member at Large
+Imam Kashif Abdul Karim, Treasurer

 Imam Kashif converted to the religion of Al-Islam of May 15, 1986 under the leadership of Imam W.D.
 Mohammed.
 A former parole officer and social worker with the CT Juvenile Justice Department (1989-2009), he was also a Muslim Chaplain with the CT Department of Correction from 1987-2009.
 Upon retirement with 23 years of state service, he was recognized by the Governor’s office for his outstanding contribution to the state.
 Kashif Abdul-Karim is resident Imam of Muhammad Islamic Center of Greater Hartford (since 2006) and is secretary of the New England Council of Masajids and is a member of the boards of the Council on American Islamic Relations (CT), The Center for a New Economy and the Interfaith Fellowship for Universal Healthcare.

 Dr. Irfan Galaria, Member-at-Large